 Then I record, record, record.
-I optimize the videos and other course content (workbooks, checklists, etc.) and then upload it to my course hosting platform, Teachable.
+I optimize the videos and other course content (workbooks, checklists, etc.) by reducing their file size to make sure they aren’t slowing down the course and making it clunky, and then upload it to my course hosting platform, Teachable.

 This is the fun part, welcoming all the fabulous people you’re going to be serving and helping them finally get over whatever hang up they were stuck on!

-… It’s also the stressful part if I’m being totally honest, haha.
+… It’s also the stressful part if I’m being totally honest.

 If by the end of a launch you feel like you got hit by an emotional truck, just know that’s totally normal.

-You might also host live Q+A calls like I do, or provide some sort of other mentorship if you – say –offered a VIP option during enrollment.
+You might also host live Q+A calls like I do, or provide some sort of other mentorship if you – say –offered a VIP option or special upsell during enrollment.

-I also suggest getting a massage in this time, or doing whatever destresses you, because again, the stress is real.
+I also suggest getting a massage in this time, or doing whatever destresses you most♀️ (because again, the stress is real!)